SumoLogic/sumologic-documentation/docs/integrations/google/kubernetes-engine.md

     3. **Advanced**.
 Select the Location in Library (the default is the Personal folder in the library), or click New Folder to add a new folder.
 4. Click **Add to Library**.

-All the dashboards are linked to the Explore tab so they can be easily accessed by clicking on Cluster from side navigation of Explore tab.
+All the dashboards are linked to the [Kubernetes views](/docs/dashboards/explore-view/#kubernetes-views) so they can be easily accessed by clicking on Cluster from side navigation of the tab.

 ## Viewing GKE Dashboards